VrushankBardolia/quicknote/README.md

 # QuickNote

-A flutter app made with Firebase which provides Authentication & Cloud Database
+QuickNote is a note taking app made in Flutter technology with the backend with Firebase which provides Authentication & Cloud Database

 ---
 ## Table of Contents